Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Beyond mean estimation: stochastic gradient descent

 \section{Beyond mean estimation: stochastic gradient descent}

 We now extend the ideas from the last section to multi-round collaborative Stochastic Gradient Descent (SGD) in the FL setting.
-We show that under stronger assumptions, mechanisms similar to those described in Section \ref{sec:mean_transferable_utility} can still provide arbitrary bounds on attacks by rational players.
+We show that under stronger assumptions, mechanisms similar to those described in Section \ref{sec:mean_transferable_utility} can still provide arbitrary bounds on manipulations by rational players.
+Again, this is \textit{complementary} to methods for robust federated learning such as median-based gradient aggregation that can reduce but not eliminate the impact of existing manipulations.